Buoyant sterling hits 13-mth trade-weighted high

 "From that point of view sterling has seen a better tone."

 Less dovish BoE minutes may reduce expectations the central bank will resort to another round of asset purchasing to boost the economy.
-Quantitative easing (QE) is considered to be negative for a currency as it involves flooding the economy with cash in an attempt to stimulate growth.
+Quantitative easing (QE) is considered to be negative for a currency as it involves flooding to economy with cash to stimulate growth, which can crimp demand.

 Morgan Stanley strategists said the euro could come under further pressure against the pound if the government used the budget to reduce the highest income tax rate and the corporate tax rate, which may increase incentives to invest in the UK.